gdtk-uq/gdtk/website/content/docs/getting-started/quick-start.md

 ## Prerequisites: building from source

-The main requirement is a D language compiler but the story with this is a little complicated.
+The main requirement is a D language compiler.
-The reference D-language compiler is DMD64 and this good for getting started, however, our recommendation for building optimised versions of the main simulation programs is the the LLVM D compiler.
-In constrast, the build of the loadable library needs to be done with the DMD64 compiler.
-Note that you do not need to build the loadable library to use the Eilmer simulation code, and, vice versa, you do not need to build Eilmer if you just want the loadable library.

-If you are just starting out, choose the DMD64 compiler.
-If you are preparing to do large simulations on a cluster computer, you should add the LLVM D compiler to you set up.
+We recommend using the latest stable release of the LLVM D compiler.

 To build Eilmer and other programs in the toolkit, you will require:

   + D compilers
-      + The reference DMD64 compiler (`dmd`) is available from https://dlang.org.
-      + Binary releases for LLVM D compiler (`ldc2` and `ldmd2`) may be found at: https://github.com/ldc-developers/ldc/releases
+      + Binary releases for the latest stable release of the LLVM D compiler (`ldc2` and `ldmd2`) may be found at: https://github.com/ldc-developers/ldc/releases
       + An install guide for the LDC compiler is available [here]({{< relref installing-ldc >}}).
   + A C compiler